Prevention of periodontal (gum) disease

 Use creative and attractive alternatives to brushing

-If brushing is not possible and you must feed soft food, always follow up with a hide chew bar e.g. a pig's ear or a raw chicken's wing, both of which will help remove soft food from its teeth and get its saliva flowing.
+If brushing is not possible and you must feed soft food, always follow up with a rawhide chew made in in any Western country e.g. a pig's ear or a raw chicken's neck/wing, all of which will help remove soft food from its teeth and get its saliva flowing.

 Feed your dog raw bones 2-3 times per week. chewing on bones is the most natural way for a dog to maintain healthy gums and teeth.
 Please check our section on Dog's diet and Raw bones for more details.